ZJU-REAL/Awesome-GUI-Agents/README.md

 We have dedicated a separate chapter to datasets and benchmarks for GUI Agents, with all content presented in chronological order.

 ### Technical Report

+UItron: Foundational GUI Agent with Advanced Perception and Planning

 Mobile-Agent-v3: Foundamental Agents for GUI Automation